 Do Not Accept the Insurer's First Offer on Anything

 Everything is negotiable.
 Never take the adjuster's word on anything, whether it be how the language of your policy is to be interpreted, what damage is covered, what contractors to use, and of course, what the value is of your loss.
 If you are faced with the adjuster telling you that your loss is not covered, that they will only use their contractor or their contractor's estimate of damages, you do not have to accept this.
-You can request a second opinion and importantly, you can request mediation of your claim or request an appraisal under the policy, depending on the language in your specific policy.
+You can request a second opinion and importantly, you should be able to request mediation of your claim or request an appraisal under the policy, depending on the language in your specific policy.

 An appraisal is a very specific procedure that will be defined by your policy.
 It involves the parties agreeing to an independent third appraiser, who will evaluate the damage and evidence submitted by both sides, and make a determination of the value of your loss.